simon-lang/mars-rover-image-viewer/readme.md

 ## Requirements

-Requires Node v6 to develop.
+Requires Node to develop.
 [Installer available here](https://nodejs.org/en/).

 ## Development

 Install dependencies and build client by running `make build`.

-If make is not available on your machine, or it appears  you can use `npm install && npm run build`.
+If make is not available on your machine, you can use `npm install && npm run build`.

-The client can be edited with live reload using the webpack-dev-server by running `make dev` and visiting [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) in your browser.
-Note since the server runs on a different port, to work with the API you would need to update the URL in the photoService and allow CORS on the server.
+The client can be edited with live reload using the webpack-dev-server by running `make dev` or `npm run dev` and visiting [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) in your browser.

 ## Running the Tests